 "Govinda, you are still here?
 Did you not go to take prasadam?
 Why did you not go to sleep?"

-Govinda replied, "Prabhu, how will I go crossing You?"
+Govinda replied, "Prabhu, how will I come out crossing You?"

-"How did you come then?
-You crossed Me then."
+"How did you come in then?
+You crossed Me when you came in."

 Srila Sridhar Dev-Goswami Maharaj believed in my Gurudev.
-I remember Gurudev told me one story.
-When he just came to the temple, Srila Sridhar Maharaj told him, "Gaurendu, do not follow what you mind tells you.
+I remember one story that Gurudev told me.
+When he just came to the temple, Srila Sridhar Maharaj told him, "Gaurendu, do not follow what your mind tells you.
 You must follow what I tell you."
 At that time, there was not so much money in the temple, and when there was some prasadam left in the evening, everybody would take it in the morning the next day.
-One day, there were some rice and dal leftovers, but somebody did not cover the dal at night, so when they served that dal to Gurudev, he saw there were insects in it.
+One day, there were some rice and dal leftovers, but the dal had not been covered at night, so when they served that dal to Gurudev, he saw there were insects in it.
 At first, Gurudev thought, "There are insects in the dal!" but then he quickly realised, "Oh, my mind is telling this to me, but I should take it!" and he took the insects out and took the dal.
 Srila Sridhar Maharaj was walking nearby, chanting the Holy Name, and saw what Gaurendu did.
 He said to Gurudev, "Gaurendu, come to me after you finish taking prasadam."
 Gurudev came to Param Guru Maharaj, paid his dandavat and asked, "Did you call me?
 What service can I do?"
 Srila Sridhar Dev-Goswami Maharaj said, "I saw when you were taking prasadam you seemed not to like the dal, but you still took it—why?"
 Gurudev replied, "Because you told me not to follow my mind.
-My mind was telling me not to take it, but you always say that we must not throw prasadam away, we must take it.
+My mind was telling me not to take it because there were insects, but you always say that we must not throw prasadam away, we must take it.
 That is why I took prasadam.
 I must follow my Guru's instruction."
 Srila Sridhar Dev-Goswami Maharaj was very happy to hear it.

 — : • : —